andrewgdotcom/spelling/pronunsiation-rules.md

 z       | zz        | /z/               | zip
 zj      | -         | /ʒ/               | vizjon

-* "cc" is not the dùbbled fórm of "c" - it ónly apears in compound wurds of Latin orijin sùch as "ac-curate", "ac-commodate" etc.
+* "cc" and "kk" are rärely due to stress dùbbling; "cc" is móre often due to a prefix "ac-"
 * "th" can àlsó stand for /θ/ in common fórm
-* in sòm acsents /ʍ/ is indistinguishable from /w/
+* in sòm acsents /ʍ/ is indistinguishable from /w/, in òthers /hw/
 * y can àlsó act as a vowel

 Shórt vowels